DavidVioMC/Skript-1.8/README.md

    pvp items = any swords, bow, arrow
 ```

-You might also be worried regarding the loading time of your scripts.
+**3. You might also be worried regarding the loading time of your scripts.
 This is a known issue, especially if you are
-using items with long lores.
+using items with long lores.**

 ## Documentation
 Documentation is available [here](https://skriptlang.github.io/Skript) for the